t-lm/statdocs/var/gs_excel.md

 - Fill-in your username and password
 - Check the 'id' is correct by finding it on the web application
 - Make sure you are online

-#### Get a specific version

-You can get the specific version of a serie by including the 'key' of the version behind the serie id separated with a ':'.
-You will find the existing versions in the serie page (click on the 'Version' link below the serie 'path') Versions are only available when getting a single time serie

 ### Get multiple time series